irobot-ros/events-executor/README.md

 # events-executor

+## The events-executor is now merged in rclcpp: https://github.com/ros2/rclcpp/pull/2155 and this repository is now deprecated

 This repository contains a C++ implementation of the `EventsExecutor` designed by iRobot.
 It is a new type of executor compatible with the ROS 2 `rclcpp` library.